GSA/fpki-guides/pages/PIV FAQs.md

 #### Before you get started
-Abbreviation | Term
+Acronym | Term | Description
 -------------|------
 PIV-I | Personal Identity Verification - Interoperable card FASC-N | Federal Agency Smart Card Number
 GUID | Global Unique Identification Number
 NFI | Non-Federal Issuer
-PACS | Physical Access Control System
+PACS | Physical Access Control System | An automated system that manages physical passage through a secured area based on a set of rules.
 CHUID | Card Holder Unique Identifier
 UUID | Universally Unique Identifier
-RP | relying party
+-- | relying party | Someone who requests and relies upon information provided from an external source to authenticate an identity.

 >The unique identifier for Federal cards is the FASC-N.
 >NFI cards have a FASC-N that contains 14 nines (9) and use the GUID as the unique identifier.{: class="info"}